brian14708/wh-briefings/presidential-actions/2021-02/2021-02-03-proclamation-on-american-heart-month-2021.md

 modified_time: 2021-02-04 13:14:42-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/02/03/proclamation-on-american-heart-month-2021/
 published_time: 2021-02-03 18:11:30-05:00
-title: A Proclamation on American Heart Month, 2021
+title: "A Proclamation on American Heart Month,\_2021"
 ---

 Tragically, heart disease continues to be a leading cause of death in